On February 10th 2019 I found out that I was pregnant. On February 17th 2019 I lost my baby.

 Although it was short lived- I really loved being pregnant.
 I felt like a goddess.
 I felt apart of an ancient club of women who had come before me.
 I was instantly at peace and had a deep intuitive sense that I was exactly where I was supposed to be.
 I’ve always been a “mother” through various roles and dynamics in my life, and am most at peace when I’m caring for people, plants and animals, so the natural progression into an identity as a pregnant woman felt like an incredibly beautiful and sacred next phase of my life.
 I felt excited and prepared.

 As a birth doula I spend a lot of time thinking about womxn and babies.
 I spend hours and hours in trainings, watching prenatal and postpartum videos, reading books on pregnancy and solidifying a well-rounded arsenal of expertise so that I can best support my clients down whatever route their pregnancy and their newfound parenthood take them.
 I spend a lot of time with pregnant families and try to always make myself available to friends who are trying to conceive or who are navigating their own experience with pregnancy, childbirth or caring for a newborn.
 As a professional I’m an unwavering pillar of support and factual knowledge.
-I know that miscarriage happens in 1 in 4 pregnancies.
+I know that miscarriage happens in at least 1 in 4 pregnancies (likely more).
 I know that many womxn struggle or take a while to conceive.
 I know that these are not indicators of your ability to see a healthy pregnancy to term in the future.
 None of this matters when it’s you.

 Miscarriage hurt.
 And I don’t just mean mentally or spiritually.
 It physically hurt.
 Heavy blood loss, cramps and “contractions” that I had never experienced previously along with hours of tests; prodding, poking and probing in the E.R. just to find out that what you thought was right and real is no longer your current reality.
 After our ordeal I was exhausted and eager to move on.
-I was only pregnant for 5 weeks and thought that it couldn’t be that big of a deal for me emotionally given it was such a short period of time.
+I was pregnant for 5 weeks and thought that it couldn’t be that big of a deal for me emotionally given it was such a short period of time.
 My husband was kind, loving and gracious and I assured him it wasn’t a big deal.
 I compartmentalized my emotions and packed them away into a perfectly packaged little space in my mind, tied a bow around it and wrote a quaint little instagram post that received likes and affirmations of support.
 I decided that anger, resentment and sadness simply weren’t my M.O., I “moved on” with my life and that was that.

 For the past few months since my pregnancy loss my body and cycle have been all over the place.
 No period for months, a few that were super late and then eventually when I think it’s all starting to re-regulate and return to the same general schedule, the next cycle is just as unpredictable.
 With regulation I thought- this is it!
 I got pregnant so quickly the first time, I’m sure it will easily happen again!
 And although it hasn’t been long, with every month that passes, the emotions, self-judgements and fear of failure and the unknown re-emerge.